Map Source: Institute of Druze Studies

 |Affinity Bloc:||Arab World|

-* Pray that believers in the UK will have an opportunity to lead the Druze to the Lord.
+* Pray that believers in the US will actively try to win the Druze to the one whom they regard as no more than a prophet.

-* Pray for a church planting movement among the Druze to begin in the UK.
+* Pray for a disciple making movement among the Druze in the US that will spread to Lebanon and Israel.